liza-kl/raven-project/README.md

 and _game engines_ in a _generic_ way.
 The goal is to have a prototype for creating visual programming environments with Godot.

 > [!WARNING]
-> This is a work in progress and has only been tested under macOS so far.
-I am working on a Docker image to make the setup process easier.
+> This is a work in progress and has only been tested under macOS.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>